 2016 Prince George's County Housing Fair Returns Saturday, June 11 with New Panels, New Features and a Chance to Win Up to $10,000!

 Mark your calendar and make plans to attend the annual Prince George's County Housing Fair on Saturday, June 11.

 D.C.
 Department of Housing and Community Development will partner with the Greater Washington Urban League and others for a free event in which District residents and business owners can learn more about housing and community development plans.

 With housing costs in greater Washington continuing to climb, homeownership may seem like a distant dream for many Washingtonians.
 However, Sandy Spring Bank has taken steps to make home ownership more affordable.

-Are you a District of Columbia homeowner facing foreclosure?
-If so, the city has a foreclosure mediation program that could help you save your home.
+Are you a District homeowner facing foreclosure?
+If so, the District of Columbia has resources that could help you save your home.

 Much has been written about reverse mortgages, both pro and con.

 Experts say that when it comes to your home, it doesn't hurt to have the best-looking property on the block.